 Risk of Cavities and Gum Problems

-If you are told that you have very little risk of suffering from cavities or gum problems, you could do fine visiting your dentist once a year.
+If you are told that you have a very little risk of suffering from cavities or gum problems, you could do fine visiting your dentist once a year.

 On the other hand, if you have a high risk of dental disease, you should consider visiting your dentist at least every three months.
 This is especially true if you are a smoker, pregnant, diabetic or with current gum problem.

-Dentists also recommend visiting their dental clinics to patients with weak immune system as they are more prone to bacterial infection, cavities and plaque buildup.
+Dentists also recommend visiting their dental clinics to patients with a weak immune system as they are more prone to bacterial infection, cavities and plaque buildup.

 Then again, this frequency may change.
 For instance, if you are stressed out or suffering from an illness or disease, you may need to visit your dentist for dental exams more often than the usual.
 In this way, you can easily fight off infection or treat the changes going on in your mouth.